About - Artsequal

 - The Arts as Public Service: Strategic Steps towards Equality

-- A multidisciplinary research project, coordinated by the University of Arts, one of the largest researches of art and art education in Finnish history
+- A multidisciplinary research project, coordinated by the University of Arts, one of the largest research projects of art and art education in Finnish history

 - Financier: The Strategic Research Council of the Academy of Finland

 - Consortium partners: University of the Arts Helsinki (the coordinator), Foundation for Cultural Policy Research Cupore, Lappeenranta University of Technology, University of Turku and Finnish Institute of Occupational Health (until August 2019).

 - The director of the project: professor Heidi Westerlund, University of the Arts Helsinki’s Sibelius Academy

 - The vice director of the project: professor Kai Lehikoinen, University of the Arts Helsinki’s Theatre Academy

 - Arts@School; team leader, professor Eeva Anttila, University of the Arts Helsinki’s Theatre Academy